 How to Introduce the Complete Immersion Method

 Our online classes for early years and primary school-aged children are led by teachers who are native of the language they are qualified to teach.
 Children are immersed in the language and learn through interactive activities.
-To find out more about our programmes, please see here.
+To find out more about our courses, please see here.